project-imprimis/libprimis/doc/engine.md

 long and can encode values between 0 and 255.
 There is no notion of sign with a `char`, and indeed having colors with negative values in its channels makes no sense either.

+## 10.2 Cube Objects
+---

+Individual cube nodes, the heart of Imprimis' geometry system, are represented in the code by C++ objects.
+There are two main objects which define a cube in the level, which are described here.

+### 10.2.1 `cube`

+The base object which defines a cube in the world.
+It has several attributes:

+* `*children` A pointer to an array which contains child cubes within this cube
+* `*cubeext` A pointer to the extended info for the cube
+* `union: edges faces` A union type containing the cube's edge/face deformation
+* `texture[6]` A six-entry array containing texture indices for each face
+* `material` The bitmask of the material filling this cube
+* `merged` The bitmask of faces of the cubes which have been merged
+* `union: escaped visible` union of unmerged children nodes/visible faces

+### 10.2.2 `cubeext`
+---

+The extended information belonging to a cube.

+* `*va` pointer to the vertex array which the cube belongs to
+* `*ents` pointer to entities within the bounds of the cube
+* `surfaces[6]` vertex information for each of the cube's six faces
+* `tjoints` list of cube t-joints
+* `maxverts` space allocated for vertices

+This object contains the metadata needed for the engine to stitch cubes' faces together with other cubes into vertex arrays in a less geometry heavy fashion than naive cube rendering.